astrocatalogs/OACAPI/README.md

 There are a few arguments that have special meaning and are only a part of the API, not the schema:

-* `closest=c`: Return the quantities with the closest value to the specified attributes.
-If multiple attributes are specified, the closest to each will be return (e.g., `magnitude=15&time=56789` would return *both* the observation with magnitude closest to 15 and time closest to 56789.
+* `closest`: Return the quantities with the closest value to the specified attributes.
+If multiple attributes are specified, the closest to each will be return (e.g., `magnitude=15&time=56789&closest` would return *both* the observation with magnitude closest to 15 and time closest to 56789.
 * `complete`: Return only quantities containing all of the requested attributes.
 * `first`: Return only the first of each of the listed quantities.
 * `format=x`: Return data in the specified format `x`, currently supports `csv` and `tsv`.
 Any other format specification will return `JSON`.